← Back to .knowledge

 Use the bundle to find target modules, trust status, critical files, and maintenance reports.

-Then spend the source-reading budget where it matters: current code, tests, evidence, and any stale or suspect area.
+Then spend the available time and context where it matters: current code, tests, evidence, and any area that needs review.

 // concrete example